Your cart is currently empty.

-Intellipaat Big Data Hadoop training course lets you master Big Data Hadoop and Spark at New York to get ready for the Cloudera CCA Spark and Hadoop Developer Certification (CCA175), as well as master Hadoop administration with 14 real-time industry-oriented case-study projects.
-Get the best online Big Data Hadoop training in New York from Big Data Hadoop certified mentors
+Intellipaat Big Data Course in New York lets you master Big Data Hadoop and Spark online to get ready for the Cloudera CCA Spark and Hadoop Developer Certification (CCA175), as well as master Hadoop administration with 14 real-time industry-oriented case-study projects.
+Get the best Hadoop training in New York from certified mentors

 Those who can take up this training course include Data Warehousing, Mainframe, Software, Business Intelligence, Analytics and ETL Professionals.